 Overall, it was the best airline meal I’ve ever had.
-That’s not surprising, given how outstanding everything else was on this flight.
+That’s not surprising, given how outstanding everything else was on the Cathay flight in First Class from Frankfurt to Hong Kong.
 In case that dessert wasn’t enough, we were also given chocolates.

-Even the restroom on the flight didn’t look like a usual airplane restroom.
+Even the first class restroom on the flight didn’t look like a usual airplane restroom.
 It was more spacious & fancier.

 After watching another movie, I had my bed made up and settled in to sleep.

 I tend to have some difficulty sleeping my first night in an unfamiliar bed, even if it’s in a fancy hotel.
 However, between the champagne and the comfortable Cathay Pacific first class seat, I easily fell asleep for a few hours.